Shaping a Better Child Protection System

 Difference between ADR and FGC

 ADR is a process where an accredited independent person helps people reach an agreement.
 There are different models of ADR that families can consider.
-More information on ADR can be found here.
+Read more information on ADR.

-The Department of Family and Community Services (FACS) promotes the use of Family Group Conferencing (FGC) as the preferred ADR process.
+The Department of Communities and Justice (DCJ) promotes the use of Family Group Conferencing (FGC) as the preferred ADR process.
 FGC supports family-led decision-making to resolve child protection concerns.
 It has been shown to be successful in NSW and internationally in keeping families together and preventing entries into care.

 |Access to legal advice|